-The threefold purpose of this co-authored philosophical diary, then, is, first, to tell about our own inner and outer lives as professional philosophers from our four very different points of view; second, to develop the art of resisting and subverting contemporary professional philosophy from the inside, for the sake of real philosophy, i.e., anarcho-philosophy; and third, to prepare the way for the real philosophy of the future by featuring past or present philosophical work that is aggressively cosmopolitan and non-chauvinist, critically challenging and edgy, daringly generalist and original, fully humanly meaningful, slightly weird, and deemed “unpublishable” in mainstream venues.
+The twofold purpose of Against Professional Philosophy, then, is, first, to provide a serious critique of contemporary professional philosophy, for the sake of real philosophy–namely, anarcho-philosophy aka borderless philosophy–and second, to prepare the way for the real philosophy of the future by featuring past or present philosophical work that is aggressively cosmopolitan and non-chauvinist, critically challenging and edgy, daringly generalist and original, fully humanly meaningful, slightly weird, and generally deemed “unpublishable” in mainstream venues.

-Our immediate goal at APP is the same as Immanuel Kant’s, in the justly famous opening sentences of “What is Enlightenment?”—
+Another, more classical way of stating the purpose of Against Professional Philosophy is that it is essentially the same as Kant’s, in the justly famous opening sentences of “What is Enlightenment?”—

 “Enlightenment is the human being’s emergence from his own self-incurred immaturity.
 Immaturity is the inability to make use of one’s own understanding without direction from another.
 This immaturity is self-incurred when its cause lies not in lack of understanding but in lack of resolution and courage to use it without direction from another.
 Sapere aude!
 Have the courage to use your own understanding! is thus the motto of Enlightenment.”

-In other words, we think that it’s up to all of us, as lovers of real philosophy, to dare to think for ourselves against the conventional wisdom of contemporary professional philosophy.
+In other words, we think that it’s up to all of us, as lovers of real philosophy, to dare to think for ourselves against the conventional wisdom of contemporary professional academic philosophy.
 But that’s only the beginning.
-We hope to help contemporary philosophers (re)discover their true vocation as rational rebels for humanity–
+We hope to help contemporary philosophers, whether inside or outside the professional academy, to (re)discover their true vocation as rational rebels for humanity—

 “When nature has unwrapped, from under this hard shell, the seed for which she cares most tenderly, namely the propensity and calling to think freely, the latter gradually works back upon the mentality of the people (which thereby gradually becomes capable of freedom in acting) and eventually even upon the principles of government, which finds it profitable to itself to treat the human being, who is now more than a machine, in keeping with [her] dignity.”